privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

     textAlign: center
     bgColor: "#ffffff"
     textColor: "#264548"
+    mdContent: >-
-    mdContent: "#### Extend the excitement of our successful summer camp into the school year with our engaging School Break Camps!
-Designed to keep your child's mind buzzing with creativity and curiosity during school breaks, our camps offer a mix of coding challenges, captivating STEM explorations, and collaborative team activities."
+      #### Extend the excitement of our successful summer camp into the school
+      year with our engaging School Break Camps!

+      Designed to keep your child's mind buzzing with creativity and curiosity during school breaks, our camps offer a mix of coding challenges, captivating STEM explorations, and collaborative team activities.
   - type: buttons
     bgColor: "#ffffff"
     fgColor: "#264548"